-(1) Candidates who have registered for an examination may, upon written request without giving specific reasons, withdraw from the examination at the latest by the deadline made public by the Board of Examiners.
-A candidate fails an examination when he or she has

-- Reasons for non-compliance or withdrawal, as far as Paragraph 1, Article 1 do not apply, must be immediately notified and made evident to the Board of Examiners.
+- (1) Candidates who have registered for an examination may, upon written request without giving specific reasons, withdraw from the examination at the latest by the deadline made public by the Board of Examiners.
+A candidate fails an examination when he or she has registered for that examination and does not show up for the exam or does not withdraw from an examination after expiry of the deadline specified in (1) due to reasons for which he or she is responsible. - (2) Reasons for non-compliance or withdrawal, as far as Paragraph 1, Article 1 do not apply, must be immediately notified and made evident to the Board of Examiners.
 The same applies for an inability to take the examination that occurs before or during an examination.

 Medical evidence due to illness must be submitted.
-When the Board of Examiners accepts the reasons, a new examination date within six months according to § 9 must be set. - (3) In cases of non-compliance or withdrawal due to reasons for which the candidate is responsible, already passed examinations are to be accepted. - Where a student attempts to influence the result of an exam through deception or the use of non-admissible aides, such an examination will be graded as "unsatisfactory" A candidate who considerably disrupts the proper functioning of an examination can be excluded from continuing to complete the examination by the respective examiner or by the proctor or invigilator; in this case the respective grade will be given as "unsatisfactory". - (5) If a deception in the form of plagiarism is detected, the examination component is to be assessed as "unsatisfactory".
+When the Board of Examiners

+- accepts the reasons, a new examination date within six months according to § 9 must be set. - (3) In cases of non-compliance or withdrawal due to reasons for which the candidate is responsible, already passed examinations are to be accepted. - (4) 1Where a student attempts to influence the result of an exam through deception or the use of non-admissible aides, such an examination will be graded as "unsatisfactory" 2A candidate who considerably disrupts the proper functioning of an examination can be excluded from continuing to complete the examination by the respective examiner or by the proctor or invigilator; in this case the respective grade will be given as "unsatisfactory". - (5) If a deception in the form of plagiarism is detected, the examination component is to be assessed as "unsatisfactory".
 The allegation of plagiarism is justified if the examination candidate has attempted to influence the result of the examination in a manner favourable to him or her by omitting to identify passages taken literally from other authors or to indicate statements of his or her work which closely follow the thought processes of other authors.
 The statement shall be made and recorded by the relevant invigilator or examiner.
-In serious cases or in the case of repetition, the entire examination may be considered as failed and, in particularly serious cases, the right to repeat the examination may be denied and the entire examination may be considered as failed on the final attempt.
+In serious cases or in the case of repetition, the entire module examination may be considered as failed and, in particularly serious cases, the right to repeat the examination may be denied and the entire module examination may be considered as failed on the final attempt.
 The decision on this is made by the board of examiners.
 When making a decision on the imposition of the sanction, both the quantity of the plagiarism and its significance for the work must be assessed in each individual case.